Sleep Apnea Treatment in Federal Way, WA

 There are several warning signs of sleep apnea, which include tiredness during the day, headaches, difficulty concentrating, irritability, high blood pressure, loud snoring at night, intermittent pauses in breathing while sleeping, sudden awakening and gasping for air, dry mouth or sore throat upon waking, and night sweats.

-If you have been diagnosed with sleep apnea, please schedule a consultation with your Federal Way, WA dentist, who may be able to treat your sleep disorder with a sleep apnea oral appliance.
+If you have been diagnosed with sleep apnea, please schedule a consultation with your Federal Way, WA, dentist, who may be able to treat your sleep disorder with a sleep apnea oral appliance.

 • How do you fix sleep apnea?